wjsutton/Tour-De-France/README.md

 ### :a: Visual Alphabet

-The aim of the visualisation is show five factors associated with each year's Tour de France, the factors are designed to line up with the race's jersey competition [tour-de-france-jerseys](https://www.bicycling.com/tour-de-france/a22091015/tour-de-france-jerseys/).
+The visualisation aims to show five factors associated with each year's Tour de France, the factors are designed to line up with the race's jersey competition [tour-de-france-jerseys](https://www.bicycling.com/tour-de-france/a22091015/tour-de-france-jerseys/).
 - :yellow_square: Yellow Jersey -> Race Leader -> Level of competition (when was the lead decided)
 - :orange_square: Polka Dot Jersey -> King of the Mountains -> Highest point on the tour
 - :green_square: Green Jersey -> Leader in Sprinters Competition -> Average pace of the race winner